 Research suggests that increased protein consumption over several months doesn’t just impact the muscle recovery phase.

-One study, in particular, looked at the effects on muscle strength when using a protein supplement as a form of pre-workout drink .
+One study by NIH, in particular, looked at the effects on muscle strength when using a protein supplement as a form of pre-workout drink .

 And the results were quite surprising.